nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 ```

 ## Network Requester Directory
-You can find a list of Network Requesters running the default whitelist in the [explorer](https://explorer.nymtech.net/network-components/service-providers).
+You can find a list of Network requesters running the default whitelist in the [explorer](https://explorer.nymtech.net/network-components/service-providers).
 This list comprises of the NRs running as infrastructure for NymConnect.

 > We are currently working on a smart-contract based solution more in line with how Mix nodes and Gateways announce themselves to the network.